1. TinEye: https://www.tineye.com/

 TinEye does not find similar images, such as an image with the same subject matter.
 Instead, it finds exact matches to the search image, including those that have been cropped, edited, or resized.

-- Track the appearance of an image online
+- Track the appearance of an image in multiple online contexts

 - Find higher resolution versions of an image